samuelgozlan/amplitude-dev-center/docs/data/destinations/azure-blob-storage.md

 ## Set up a Recurring Data Export to Azure Blob Storage

-To export your Amplitude data to Azure Blob Storage, follow these steps:
+To export your Amplitude data to Azure Blob Storage:

 1. In Amplitude, navigate to **Data -> Manage -> Destinations -> Add Destination**.
 2. Select **Azure Blob Storage - Events & Merged Users**.
-3. On the **Getting Started** tab, select the data you'd like to export.
+3. On the **Getting Started** tab, select the data to export.
 Options include *Export events ingested today and moving forward*, *Export all merged Amplitude IDs*, or both.

     !!!note